domainsofapp/domainsofapp.github.io/_posts/2018-01-04-notable-books.md

 Slavoj Žižek

 ## Notable Book(s)
-101 Things I Learned In... series by multiple authors (e.g., Engineering by John Kuprenas and Matthew Frederick)
+101 Things I Learned In * School series by multiple authors (e.g., Business School by Michael W. Preis; Engineering School by John Kuprenas and Matthew Frederick; Law School By Vibeke Norgaard Martin)
 A Clockwork Orange by Anthony Burgess
 A Very Short Introduction series by multiple authors (e.g., Thermodynamics by Peter Atkins)
 Devil in the White City by by Erik Larson